 Employment Tribunal Representation

-Sarah has considerable experience representing both employers and employees in Employment Tribunal proceedings.
 Sarah’s experience includes representing national retailers in unfair dismissal and discrimination cases throughout the UK including advocacy at hearings.
 Previously, Sarah has also acted for a trade union representing its members in all manner of Tribunal claims, including equal pay complaints and claims for race, sex discrimination and unfair dismissal.

 Our charges for defending or bringing Employment Tribunal claims will vary depending on the details of the claim, how complex it is, the number and duration of Tribunal hearings and the extent of the work required.
 We will provide you with a fee quote at the outset of the case and review the fees as the case progresses.